kevinsogo/compgen/docs/CONTEST.md

 ## Loading to PC2

-To load everything to PC2 at the first time you run a server, run the following:
+To load everything to PC2 the first time you run a server, run the following:

 ```bash
 bin/pc2server --load path/to/CDP/config/contest.yaml